jcoester/winget.lnk/README.md

 > **Bob:** The shortcut is a visual reminder, a nudge, to occasionally check for updates.
 Beginners don’t need to remember any command prompts.
 Power users get a convenient custom prompt option.

 - **For Everyone:** Not everyone is tech-savvy.
-It helps you, family and friends stay updated.
+It helps you, family, and friends stay updated.
 - **Shareable:** Create once, share anywhere.
-Use a flash drive, email, or a messenger to transfer it to another computer.
+Copy it to a flash drive or send it via Email or a messenger.
 - **Safe and Secure:** No explicit admin rights required, no execution policy changes, no browser interaction.
 - **Full Control:** No autostart, no scheduling, no interruptions — you decide when to run.
 - **Zero Nonsense:** No third-party tools, no background processes, no notifications.